 - Rufescent or Northern Banana Salamander – Boloitoglossa rufescens

-Caecilians (Order: Gymnophiona)
+Caecilians (Order: Gymnophiona) Family: Dermophiidae (Caecilians)

 - Mexican Caecilian – Dermophis mexicanus

-Reference Guides that I relied on for further information and great sources of information on Belize’s amphibians.
+Reference Guides that I relied on for further information, and great sources of information on Belize’s amphibians.

 - Travellers Wildlife Guide: Belize & Northern Guatemala by Les Beletsky